4 day relaxed outback escape Embrace the calm serenity of the outdoors

 Hop on a leisurely flight from Yulara to Alice Springs.
 There’s one direct flight daily, just before 10am, which sees you landing at Alice in time for morning tea.
-Head to the Aurora Hotel and cool off with a dip in the pool.
-The hotel is located on the bank of the ephemeral Todd River, which is usually a dry, sandy riverbed but will occasionally flow.
+Head to your hotel and cool off with a dip in the pool.
+Keep an eye out for the ephemeral Todd River, which is usually a dry, sandy riverbed but will occasionally flow.

 Stroll uphill for sunset

 Anzac Hill is the most visited landmark in Alice Springs, and for good reason.
 The lookout provides panoramic views of the town and surrounding landscape, giving you a real sense of place.
 It’s about a 1.5km walk from your hotel, so you can easily time it to get to the top of the hill to take in a spectacular outback sunset.